Starship flight test 1: Flight profile

 The spacecraft flight plan was to lift off from SpaceX's Starbase facility along the south Texas coast, then conduct a powered flight until reaching the desired transatmospheric Earth orbit, estimated to be around 250 × 50 km, which would have caused Starship to re-enter the atmosphere after roughly 1 hour, 17 minutes of flight, nearly completing a full orbit.

 Though both of Starship's rocket stages are eventually intended to be reusable, SpaceX planned to discard both stages at the end of this flight.

 The test flight consisted of prototype vehicles Ship 24 and Booster 7.
 Both the booster and the spacecraft would have performed controlled touchdowns on the ocean surface.
-According to filings with the FCC, the booster would have performed a boostback burn and sought to land about 20 mi offshore in the Gulf of Mexico, while the Starship spacecraft would have sought to land in the Pacific Ocean about 100 km northwest of Kauai.
+According to filings with the FCC, the booster would have performed a boostback burn and sought to splash down about 20 mi offshore in the Gulf of Mexico, while the Starship spacecraft would have splashed down in the Pacific Ocean about 100 km northwest of Kauai.